flowchartsman/conf/README.md

 # conf

-Simple, self-documenting, struct-driven configuration with flag generation.
+Simple, self-documenting, struct-driven configuration with flag generation and zero dependencies.

 ## Overview
 `conf` provides a simple method to drive structured configuration from types and fields, with automatic flag and usage generation.